 Henry Carl Merzke, Sr.

-Henry Carl Merzke was born Hinrich Carl Märzke on May Day, May 1, 1864 in Stolp in the Pommern section of what was then Prussia, would later become Germany and eventually part of present day Poland.
-According to his marriage license, Henry was the son of Carl Märzke and Henrietta Bergan.
-He was one of at least four children.
+Henry Carl Merzke was born Heinrich Carl Rudolph Märzke (Maerzke) on May Day, May 1, 1864 in Stojentin, county Stolp in the Pommern section of what was then Prussia, would later become Germany and eventually part of present day Poland.
+According to his marriage license, Henry was the son of Carl Märzke and Henriette Bergann.
+He was one of at least five children.
 Henry came to the United States sometime before 24 June 1887 supposedly to avoid conscription in Kaiser Wilhelm’s army.
-He came to Rochester, New York and likely accompanied his sister, Augusta.
+He came to Rochester, New York and likely accompanied his sister, Auguste Caroline.

 Maria eventually joined Henry, and on 27 October 1888 Carl N. Conrad, pastor of the North German Evangelical Lutheran Concordia Church, married them.
 They were attended by August Pioch and Johanne Schutt.
 August, like Henry, was a stonemason and they likely worked together.
 Johanne was August’s girlfriend and they married about a year later.

 Henry and Maria became naturalized citizens in 1891.
 Henry earned a good living working as a stonemason.
 There was always meat on the table and each child had two pairs of shoes.
 Henry could not work during the coldest months because he worked outdoors.
 He still went out each day and often went fishing.